gonzalocibeira/Anki_JPDeck_Autobuilder/README.md

 ## Error handling & logging

 - API failures are logged to the console in yellow and gracefully skipped, so the build continues with whatever data was retrieved.
-- If the optional gTTS dependency is missing, the script prints a clear installation hint and continues building the deck without audio.
+- If gTTS is missing, the script prints a clear installation hint and continues building the deck without vocabulary pronunciation or grammar example audio.
 - If no terms are found in the CSV, the script exits without creating an output deck.
 - Missing CSV files trigger an error message and exit code 1.

 ## Limitations

 - The tool depends on the uptime and rate limits of third-party APIs (Jisho, Tatoeba, Kotobank dictionary, Japanese Wikipedia, DuckDuckGo image search).
 - Vocabulary mode uses a single card template (front: expression/reading/image, back: English gloss, sentences, definition).
-Grammar mode uses a separate explanation-first template without images or audio.
+Grammar mode uses a separate explanation-first template without images; audio clips are synthesized with gTTS.
 - Definitions and example sentences may not always be available for every term.

 ## Development & testing